PaPieta/mlOps_mnist/README.md

 # mlOps_mnist

-Machine Learning Operations course MNIST project.
+Machine Learning Operations course MNIST project

 ## How to run the code